shawnscoding/uia-sto-online-conference/README.md

 - Help Center ( Technical Support )
 - Statistics

-### This application feels like a real event and offers almost all features that offline events do.
+#### This application feels like a real event and offers almost all features that offline events do.

 # Job Description

 ### My duties in this project include:

-- Build RESTful API in expressjs
+- Build RESTful APIs in expressjs
 - CRUD data in Mysql DB Tables
 - User Authentication
 - Create UIs in React (tables, banners, poppers, Modals, buttons and so on)
-- Enable user to do video chat
-- Enable user to do text chat
 - Help Center embedding & Technical Support during the event
 - Enable user to take a photo for a gift event.
-- Scheduling Push notification, VOD and Live Streaming
+- Schedule Push notification, VOD and Live Streaming
 - Handle browser compatibility (Chrome, Safari, Firefox, MS Edge, IE11)
 - Responsive Design ( Supports mobile devices )
 - Gitlab Administration
+- Enable user to do video chat
+- Enable user to do text chat
 - Translation Korean to English

 # Result of project

 ### STO is very happy with this application.

-STO is very satisfied with this application.
+STO was very satisfied with this application.
 They even asked us to do more projects for them.

 ### This project motivated me to build a reactjs open-source library